GEOLYTIX/xyz/notes.md

 Fix to document container - newly uploaded document added at the end of the list, original file name is retained instead of unix timestamp.

 Query API to support parameter array or stringified body as $1.

+Export JSON and CSV from dataview table fixed.